Macroscopic descriptions of follower-leader systems: Discussion

 The capacity of individuals to coordinate their movement to generate collective movement is a phenomenon that has attracted significant interest, in both cellular and animal systems.
 Much of the progress in this area has been facilitated through modelling studies, particularly via the employment of agent-based (or particle) descriptions that consider the movement response of each single member according to its neighbours.
 Yet the largest swarms can extend over kilometres and contain millions (e.g. herrings, \cite{makris2009}) or even hundreds of billions (e.g. desert locusts, \cite{rainey1967,skaf1990}) of members.
 At such numbers and scales, continuous modelling approaches become necessary for their efficiency and increased tractability.
 Consequently, there is a clear interest in clarifying the relevant form of continuous models for swarming systems.

-Much recent interest has focussed on follower-leader systems, where the population is decomposed into a leader population which somehow guides a population of followers.
-Honeybee swarms offer an ideal case study for exploring the continuous modelling of follower-leader systems: given their large size ($O(10^4)$ individuals), a continuous approach is relevant and a significant body of work has elucidated key insights into how the distinct leader population guides the uninformed followers \cite{seeley}.
-Inspired by this system we have formulated a minimalistic microscopic description for a population of informed scouts and the followers, deriving the ensuing macroscopic models under distinct scaling limits.
+Much recent interest has focussed on follower-leader systems, where the population is decomposed into a leader population which somehow guides a population of followers, e.g. honey bee swarms where only scouts know the swarm's destination.
+Inspired by this and similar examples we have formulated a minimal microscopic description for a population of followers and leaders, deriving the ensuing macroscopic models under distinct scaling limits.
 To test the extent to which velocity alignment by itself can propel a guided and coherent swarm, follower orientation is limited to the interaction choice (\ref{eq: mean direction alt form}): alignment according to the velocity direction.
-Under both hyperbolic and parabolic scaling, macroscopic models feature drift-terms with advection in the streaking direction.
-Thus, alignment to velocity alone yields translocation of the swarm towards the nest.
+Under both hyperbolic and parabolic scaling, macroscopic models feature drift-terms with advection in the active leader direction.
+Thus, alignment to velocity alone yields translocation of the swarm towards the target.